escobar022/okta-cic-201-workshop/content/00_Introduction/_index.en.md

 - Customizing the login flow with custom Auth0 Actions
 - Enabling collaboration

-This workshop is focused on the initial integration of Auth0.
+This workshop is focused on the initial integration of Okta Customer Identity Cloud (Auth0).
 The section **Additional Use Cases** is optional and will extend the demo environment or describes some more advanced topics.
 Please find the ones relevant to you and try them out.